 Here I go linking to John August again.
 I was planning to comment myself on the not-exactly-upside but not-entirely-downside of Hollywood's rush to develop non-narrative property titles, be they board games, toys or theme park rides.

 A title is not the most binding straitjacket around.
 A title might specify a genre or setting, but the story remains wide open.
+A movie based on a toy might seem silly, but it will only BE silly if the creators make it so.

 For a master class on how not to make silly movies, listen to the writers' commentary track on the Pirates of the Caribbean: The Curse of the Black Pearl DVD.
 The final pair of writers explain their process in great detail and one understands why the movie turned out so well – and how it could have gone wrong so easily.